What DMT Is

 Frequently Asked Questions

 The honest answer is: we don’t know.
-The phenomenological reality of DMT entity encounters — their experienced vividness, apparent independence, and communicative quality — is not in doubt; this is what people consistently report.
+The phenomenological reality of DMT entity encounters (their experienced vividness, apparent independence, and communicative quality) is not in doubt, and it is what people consistently report.
 Whether these entities have any existence independent of the human nervous system generating the experience is a genuinely unresolved question that current science cannot answer.
-Dismissing them as “just” neural artefacts requires the same kind of ontological confidence as asserting they are independently real — and that confidence is not warranted by available evidence.
-Approaching them phenomenologically — taking the experience seriously as an experience without committing to strong metaphysical claims about its ultimate nature — is probably the most intellectually honest position available.
+Dismissing them as “just” neural artefacts requires the same kind of ontological confidence as asserting they are independently real, and that confidence is not warranted by available evidence.
+Approaching them phenomenologically, taking the experience seriously as an experience without committing to strong metaphysical claims about its ultimate nature, is probably the most intellectually honest position available.

-N,N-DMT and 5-MeO-DMT share a tryptamine backbone but differ in one methoxy group — and this chemical difference produces profoundly different experiences.
+N,N-DMT and 5-MeO-DMT share a tryptamine backbone but differ in one methoxy group, and this chemical difference produces profoundly different experiences.
 N,N-DMT typically produces rich, structured visual content: complex geometric architecture, distinct spaces, entity encounters with specific character.
-5-MeO-DMT produces an experience characterised by the complete dissolution of content into undifferentiated, boundless awareness — no visuals, no entities, just the obliteration of self and world into a formless field.
+5-MeO-DMT produces an experience characterised by the complete dissolution of content into undifferentiated, boundless awareness, no visuals, no entities, just the obliteration of self and world into a formless field.
 Many people describe 5-MeO-DMT as the more overwhelming of the two, despite producing less visual content.
 They require entirely separate harm reduction consideration and should not be conflated.
-See the 5-MeO-DMT page.